brunomaga/brunomaga.github.io/_drafts/2024-08-30-GPT-lite-sequence-parallelism.md

 tags: [machinelearning]
 ---

 We always thought about ML parallelism as a tridimensional problem, composed of [data parallelism]({{ site.baseurl }}{% post_url 2023-08-18-GPT-lite-data-parallelism %}) (with or without sharding), [pipeline parallelism]({{ site.baseurl }}{% post_url 2023-08-30-GPT-lite-DeepSpeed-pipeline %}), and [model/tensor parallelism]({{ site.baseurl }}{% post_url 2023-09-02-GPT-lite-Megatron-LM-model-parallelism %}).
-In practice, if take an input of shape `(B, E)`, where `B` is the batch size and `E` is the size of the embeddings (channels), and we want to split that dataset across `P` processes, then:
+In practice, if take an input of shape `(B, E)`, where `B` is the batch size and `E` is the size of the embeddings (channels, features), and we want to split that dataset across `P` processes, then:

 1. data parallelism splits the data dimension across processors, effectively leading to local (per-process) storage requirement of size `(B/P, E)`;
-2. pipeline parallelism requires the same `(B/P, E)` as input per processor, but processes each mini-batches as a pipeline of iterative micro-batches with gradient accumulation, leading to a memory requirement of `(B/P/Q, E)` , where `Q` is the micro-batch size;
+2. pipeline parallelism requires the same `(B/P, E)` as input per processor, but processes each mini-batch as a pipeline of iterative micro-batches with gradient accumulation, leading to a memory requirement of `(B/P/Q, E)` , where `Q` is number of micro-batches;
 3. model parallelism splits the embeddings across processors, requiring a local storage of shape  `(B, E/P)`.

-However, many model inputs and activations include an extra dimension that represents the sequence of tokens.
+However, many model inputs and activations include an extra dimension that represents an (un)ordered sequence of tokens.
 Few examples are temporal datasets with a shape  `(B, T, E)`, and attention mechanisms with an attention matrix of shape  `(B, T, T)`.
 In these scenarios, we can explore parallelism on the sequence/time dimension `T`.
-In line with the previous syntax, this requires a local storage of `(B, T/P, E)` .
-With that in mind, in this post, we will detail and implement some existing techniques for sequence parallelism.
-We will focus our analysis on two modules that are the basis on any GPT block: a feed-forward network (FFN) and a multi-head attention (MHA) module.
+By doing that, we would require a local storage of `(B, T/P, E)` per process.
+With that in mind, in this post, we will implement two existing techniques for sequence parallelism: Ulysses and Ring Attention.
+Our use case will be a model composed of a sequence of [GPT-like blocks]({{ site.baseurl }}{% post_url  2023-02-28-GPT-lite %}), where each block is multi-head attention (MHA) module followed by a feed-forward network (FFN), with some normalization and skip connections.

 ## Ulysses sentence parallelism